 How Much Vitamin D Do You Need?

 To understand how much vitamin D you need, you should understand how these recommendations work.
 There are two metrics to understand.
-The first is your measured 25(OH)D levels, and the second is the amount of vitamin D you get daily.
+The first is your measured 25(OH)D levels, and the second is the amount of vitamin D you get daily. serum levels of 25-hydroxy vitamin D

 The Food and Nutrition Board of the Institute of Medicine, National Academy of Sciences, set recommendations for your serum 25(OH)D concentrations.
-Of course, the only way to know this would be to get tested.
+Of course, the only way to know this would be to get a test.
 They consider below 30 nmol/L (12 ng/mL) deficient.
 Between 30 to 50 nmol/L (12–20 ng/mL) are inadequate for bone and overall health.
 Over 50 nmol/L (20 ng/mL) is adequate for bone and overall health in healthy individuals.
 Levels above 125 nmol/L (50 ng/mL) are linked to potential adverse effects.

 Ideally, you have your 25(OH)D levels checked to determine where you are on the spectrum.
 If your levels are not ideal, you can supplement with additional vitamin D to increase your 25(OH)D levels.
 Unfortunately, there is not a simple equation to find out how much vitamin D you need, over what period, to increase your levels a certain amount.